oracle-livelabs/adb/adb-prometheus/set-up-alerts/set-up-alerts.md

 | Tablespace Nearly Full | `max(oracledb_tablespace_used_pct)` | Above 85% |
 | High Wait Time Ratio | `oracledb_sysmetric{metric="Database Wait Time Ratio"}` | Above 50% |

-**Congratulations!** You have successfully built a complete Prometheus-compatible observability pipeline for Oracle Autonomous AI Database - Dedicated (ADB-D) — with live dashboards and proactive alerting — entirely from within the database using ORDS, PL/SQL, and standard Oracle performance views.
-No external agents or exporters required.
+**Congratulations!** You have successfully built a complete Prometheus-compatible observability pipeline for Oracle Autonomous AI Database on Dedicated Infrastructure with live dashboards and proactive alerting.
+You have built this entirely from within the database using ORDS, PL/SQL, and standard Oracle performance views without any external agents or exporters.

 ## Summary